MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Interactions among factors

+\paragraph*{\textbf{6.
+Social Amplification and Silence Loops.}} Social and organizational factors act as powerful multipliers of individual cognitive vulnerabilities.
+The interaction matrix isolates a critical, cross-dimensional ``Silence Loop'' driven by the mutual reinforcement between \textit{Lack of Communication} and \textit{Shame}.
+Topological data reveals that this affective node is heavily modulated by Layer 1 distal factors: demographics structurally predisposed to higher baseline shame---often younger individuals~\cite{Gambin2018Relations, Orth2010Shame} or female users~\cite{malinakova2020Psychometric} are significantly less likely to communicate or seek assistance.
+Crucially, this affective paralysis is worsened when paired with a cognitive \textit{Lack of Knowledge}~\cite{Wang2019Technology}.
+This resulting silence severs the organizational feedback loop, preventing the timely reporting of critical threat vectors such as spear-phishing~\cite{Distler2023Influence}.
+Architecturally, this implies that organizations must engineer psychologically safe reporting environments, avoiding punitive policies that inadvertently transform shame into a systemic barrier against threat visibility.

+In a parallel social dynamic, the \textit{Social Proof} node operates as a systemic double-edged sword.
+While peer influence can validate secure baseline behaviors, it frequently overrides individual analytical processing to dictate compliance, blindly shaping users' \textit{Attitude toward Policies}~\cite{Ifinedo2014Information, Cheng2013Understanding, Safa2015Information} and artificially skewing their perceived \textit{Knowledge}~\cite{Hong2023Influence}.
+This structural bypass demonstrates that reliance on collective validation can act as a viral vector, propagating systemic ignorance and noncompliance whenever the localized group norm is compromised.

-\paragraph{\textbf{10.
-The Resource-Constraint Cascade.}} Organizational factors exert a cascading pressure on individual cognition.
-The analysis highlights that \textit{Lack of Resources} (time, support) is a primary antecedent of \textit{Stress} \cite{Amin2024TechnostressEducators} and is negatively associated with \textit{Security Self-Efficacy} \cite{Chen2024GroupDiscussion}.
-This cascade demonstrates that human error is often a symptom of an under-resourced environment: forcing compliance without providing adequate resources leads to emotional burnout and a collapse of the user's belief in their ability to perform security tasks effectively
+\paragraph{\textbf{7.
+The Resource-Constraint Cascade.}} Layer 1 organizational constraints exert a top-down, cascading pressure across the proximal CAB core.
+The interaction matrix isolates \textit{Lack of Resources} (e.g., time deficits and inadequate support) as a primary structural antecedent of \textit{Stress}~\cite{Amin2024TechnostressEducators} while demonstrating an inverse association with \textit{Security Self-Efficacy}~\cite{Chen2024GroupDiscussion}.
+Architecturally, this cross-dimensional cascade reframes human error not as an isolated behavioral failure, but as a systemic symptom of an under-resourced environment.
+Enforcing strict policy compliance without providing adequate operational resources inevitably leads to affective burnout and a collapse of the user's cognitive belief in their capability to perform security tasks effectively.